Ghost Problem, Spectrum Identities and Various Constraints on Brane-localized Gravity: Constraints from AdS/BCFT

 \section{Constraints from AdS/BCFT}

 In this section, we discuss various constraints of the parameters $(\lambda,\a_1, \a_2, \a_3)$ in AdS/BCFT.
 We first study boundary central charges and entanglement entropy and then summarize all the constraints discussed in this paper.
-We find the tachyon-free and ghost-free conditions set the most substantial parameter constraints.
+We find the ghost-free condition sets the most substantial parameter constraints for pure DGP gravity with $\a_i=0$ and brane-localized GB gravity with $\lambda=\a_2=\a_3=0$.